 Chakrabarti is the founder of Practice for Architecture and Urbanism (PAU), a New York-based architecture studio dedicated to the advancement of metropolitan life.
 He is also a Professor of Practice at Columbia University, where he teaches architectural design and urban theory.
 Prior to founding PAU, he served as the director of planning for Manhattan under Mayor Michael Bloomberg after the tragic events of 9/11, during which he helped to plan the High Line, the reconstruction of the World Trade Center and the expansion of Columbia University.
 Born in Calcutta, Chakrabarti holds degrees from Cornell, MIT and Berkeley.

-Chisholm has received many honors for her research, including the National Medal of Science, awarded by President Obama at the White House in 2013.
+Chisholm is one of ten Institute Professors at MIT and has received many honors for her research on Prochlorococcus, including the 2011 National Medal of Science awarded by President Obama at the White House.
 She has also co-authored a series of children's books about the role of photosynthesis in shaping our world.
-She holds the rank of institute professor at MIT.

 Poppy Crum is dedicated to the development of immersive technologies that leverage human physiology and perceptual realities to enhance our experiences and interactions in the world.
 She has advanced a mission to democratize the way people of all abilities benefit from sensory technologies -- and how effectively technology communicates back to each of us.
 She believes the power of intelligent technologies is only realized with dynamic optimization and learning of as much of our personal and contextual data as possible.